Hollis Frampton: Early life

 In 1956, Frampton began correspondence with Ezra Pound after becoming interested in the literary generation of the 1880s.
-In the fall of 1957, he moved to Washington D.C. where he visited Ezra Pound almost daily at St. Elizabeth's hospital where Pound was finishing part of his Cantos.
-There, Frampton writes that he was "privy to a most meaningful exposition of the poetic process by an authentic member of the 'generation of the '80's.'At the same time, I came to understand that I was not a poet."
+In the fall of 1957, he moved to Washington, D.C. where he visited Ezra Pound almost daily at St. Elizabeth's hospital where Pound was finishing part of his Cantos.
+There, Frampton writes that he was "privy to a most meaningful exposition of the poetic process by an authentic member of the 'generation of the '80's.'
+At the same time, I came to understand that I was not a poet."
 Early the next year, Frampton moved to New York.
 He renewed his friendships with Andre and Stella, sharing an apartment first with the two of them and then with Andre only.
-He began photographing artist friends; early projects included documentation of Andre's work,The Secret World of Frank Stella 1958–1962, and portraits of artists such as Larry Poons and James Rosenquist.
+He began photographing artist friends; early projects included documentation of Andre's work, The Secret World of Frank Stella 1958–1962, and portraits of artists such as Larry Poons and James Rosenquist.

 In 1973, Frampton joined the faculty of the University of Buffalo.

+While at UB, Frampton collaborated with media artist Woody Vasulka in establishing the Digital Arts Lab at UB, which, according to the university website, was "the first US academic program dedicated to digital arts."
+This same profile mentions that he was one of the pioneers in exploring audio and visual digital media, programming computer software and designing hardware for art production.

+At Buffalo, Frampton taught filmmaking, film theory, sound, video, and digital arts in the Department of Media Study from 1973 until his death in 1984.
+His work at UB also connected experimental film with early digital and electronic media, since UB was an important early site for new media and digital arts.

 Family

 Hollis Frampton married Marcia Steinbrecher in September 1966.
 The couple separated in 1971 and divorced in 1974.
 He later married Marion Faller, a photographer whom he had met and began living with in early 1971.
 They lived in Buffalo and Eaton, New York.
-Together, Frampton and Faller collaborated on several series including "Vegetable Locomotion" and "False Impressions".
+Together, Frampton and Faller collaborated on several series, including "Vegetable Locomotion" and "False Impressions".
 Frampton had a stepson by Faller named Will.

 Death and legacy

 Frampton died from lung cancer at his Buffalo residence on March 30, 1984, at the age of 48.
-His 1971 film (nostalgia), was inducted into the National Film Registry in 2003.
+His 1971 film (nostalgia) was inducted into the National Film Registry in 2003.